 No matter where in the world you are going, coming back is going to change you just a bit - that's just how traveling goes ... but trust me, those changes are so worth it.

-Out of All The Things To Do In Your Twenties, traveling has made the most enormous impact on my life (though there are a few other things that helped).
+Out of All The Things To Do In Your Twenties, traveling has made the most enormous impact on my life.
+Come see why.

 Your list might be a bit longer than this, but after a couple of semesters living in Europe and Asia, these are things I come home most grateful for.